dev-protocol/docs.devprotocol.xyz/content/en/pages/2000-stakes-social/how-to-onboard-arbitrum.md

 1. Access the Dev Protocol Bridge from the URL above.
 2. Connect with your wallet
 3. First, Wrap the DEV you want to transfer and convert it to WDEV.
-4. Go to the L2 Beidge tab
+4. Go to the L2 Bridge tab
 5. Enter the WDEV you want to transfer and press the Convert button.

 It takes about 10 days to make a transaction from Arbitrum to the mainnet.
 Therefore, please note that it will take 10 days to bring the DEV from Arbitrum to the mainnet.